How to Calculate Load Test Target Numbers

 Abandoned Checkouts

-Commerce sites follow similar traffic patterns and with a few exceptions, such as special promotions, certain behavioral patterns are nearly identical for all of them.
+Commerce sites follow similar traffic patterns.
+With a few exceptions, such as special promotions, certain behavioral patterns are nearly identical for all of them.
 For instance, we can assume that about 50% of all checkouts are abandoned before the order is placed.
-Taking this into account, we have 200 checkouts per hour that are abandoned and 200 that run through and convert into an order.
-So we need to add 200 visits.
-And because these visitors can either run with their preset account or without, we split them up in 100 guest and 100 registered checkout attempts.
+Taking this into account, we have 200 checkouts per hour that are abandoned and 200 that proceed and convert into an order.
+So, we need to add 200 visits.
+Because these visitors can either proceed with their preset account or without, we split them into 100 guest and 100 registered checkout attempts.

 • TGuestCheckout = 100